Mass media use by the Islamic State: Asdaa Foundation

 Like the Ajnad Foundation, the Asdaa Foundation (مؤسسة أصداء) or Asedaa Foundation produces Anasheed (Islamic chants).

 The foundation is the closest counterpart to Ajnad in producing Islamic State nasheeds, only difference being Ajnad is directly linked to the Islamic State while Asdaa is only classified as a "supporter organization" (munaser/munasera).

 The foundation had humble beginnings possibly in Yemen, where low-quality nasheeds were produced at first by 2 munshids, Abu Layth Al-Iraqi and Abu Ya'qub Al-Yamani.
 After that, the quality had improved a bit (possibly with new equipment and increased recognition) and eventually had its nasheeds included in the Islamic State's official media releases.

 One of its munshids, Abu Hafs is a renowned munshid who sings around 70 nasheeds, who as well works with Ajnad Foundation in some instances.
 He is currently alive, and working under Ansar Production Center (مركز إنتاج الأنصار), another Munasir foundation and Asedaa.
 Another Yemeni munshid, Abu Musab al-Adani, worked temporarily with Asdaa Foundation before defecting back to AQAP, from which he previously defected from.

 Some of their anasheed is used in IS's execution videos, a popular one is their human slaughterhouse execution video released during the time of Eid Al-Adha in 2016.
 The background nasheed they used was "We Came To Fill The Horizons With Terror", produced by the Asdaa Foundation.

-As of now, Asdaa' Foundation currently has 3 confirmed munshids, Abu Hafs, Abu Bakr and Abu Nouf and are currently theorized to be running inside France.
+As of now, Asdaa' Foundation currently has 3 confirmed munshids, Abu Hafs, Abu Bakr and Abu Nouf and Abu Mu'awiyah are currently theorized to be running inside France and Kuwait and also Syria.
 Abu Nouf, also known as Abu Nawaf, has collaborated with Abu Hafs on multiple occasions through the Asedaa Foundation and the Ansar Production Center.
 He has also been known to produce nasheeds within the munasir circles of the Islamic State.
-His work has extended to several other media foundations, including the Sunni Shield Foundation (مؤسسة الدرع السني) and the Khattab Foundation (مؤسسة خطاب).
+His work has extended to several other media foundations, including the Sunni Shield Foundation (مؤسسة الدرع السني), the Khattab Foundation (مؤسسة خطاب) and As-Shura Foundation.
+Abu Nouf, is the only active of these munshids, continuing to release media for al-Battar and the Ansar Production Center, with his latest release being on July 2, 2026.